crusoecloud/crusoe-mlops-code-assistant/README.md

 http://<NODE_PUBLIC_IP>:30870
 ```

+There you can import the provided Grafana dashboard JSON file located in `infrastructure/kubernetes/vllm.json`.

 ### Notes

 - All infrastructure and Kubernetes resources are managed via Terraform.
 Avoid manual changes to prevent drift.